MugenMicko/voron/V0/5015_Toolhead/README.md

 # 5015 Toolhead
 This is a Voron V0.1 toolhead that uses the guts of a 5015 fan for part cooling.
-It currently only works with the LGX Lite extruder, but the TBG-Lite extruder will be added.
+It currently works with the LGX Lite extruder and the [Voron PocketWatch 2](https://github.com/VoronDesign/Pocket-Watch).
+The TBG-Lite extruder will be added.

 It uses the standard Voron V0.1 X carriage, is based on the [Mini-AfterSherpa](https://github.com/KurioHonoo/Mini-AfterSherpa), but I've designed it from the ground up using TinkerCad :man_facepalming: